 Exercise without ‘exercising’

-Integrate exercise and family time with a game of backyard cricket, family bike ride or walk through parkland.
+Integrate exercise and family time with a game of backyard basketball, family bike ride, hike, or walk through parkland.
 Take a gentle stroll after lunch instead of piling straight into the car.
 There is vast supportive research to show the benefits of regular physical activity to mental and physical health4, but slogging it out in the gym isn’t the only way.
 Make it a fun family bonding experience.

 Encourage your kids to take an interest in food and healthy eating by cooking with them.
-Whip up a batch of homemade lunchbox friendly snacks for the week ahead or prepare a nutritious dinner to share together.
-Weekends are ideal for cooking with kids, giving them the time and attention to learn a life skill, healthy habits and kitchen safety.
+Whip up a batch of homemade bag lunch-friendly snacks for the week ahead or prepare a nutritious dinner to share together.
+Weekends are ideal for cooking with kids, giving them the time and attention to learn a life skill, healthy habits, and kitchen safety.

 Just being in nature

 Heard of forest bathing?
-More than just a walk in the bush, it’s the practice of immersing our senses in the woodland atmosphere and reconnecting with nature.
+More than just a walk in the woods, it’s the practice of immersing our senses in the woodland atmosphere and reconnecting with nature.
 Walking slowly, feeling the breeze on your skin, taking in the sounds and smells.
-There’s a growing body of research on the benefits of this practice for helping people de-stress, relax and boost wellbeing5.
+There’s a growing body of research on the benefits of this practice for helping people de-stress, relax, and boost well-being5.

-Take the family on a bush picnic and set aside some quiet time in nature, find a spot to sit under a tree and try some breathing exercises, or seek out nature play activities run by your local council.
-If your kids are like ours, they can be silly and want to run around, but simply modelling calm behaviour will help to teach them about the practice and guide their connection with nature.
+Take the family on a picnic and set aside some quiet time in nature, find a spot to sit under a tree and try some breathing exercises, or seek out nature play activities run by your local council.
+If your kids are like ours, they can be silly and want to run around, but simply modeling calm behavior will help to teach them about the practice and guide their connection with nature.

 Written by the Circle In team.